Pre-Doctoral Psychology Internship Program

 About the Program

 Interns will be provided with training in the purposes and uses of neuropsychological testing designed to assess a wide range of referral questions, including dementia evaluations and memory screenings, questions of capacity, psychiatric illness and differential diagnoses, psychoeducational testing, and issues of validity.
 Assessment populations consist of inpatient and outpatient adults and geriatric patients with a variety of neurological and/or non-neurological disorders, acute psychiatric inpatients, and participants of the Mount Sinai World Trade Center Program.
 Face-to-face individual supervision (approximately two hours per week) will be conducted with licensed neuropsychologists.
 Approximately one - two full testing batteries are conducted weekly.
 The interns will assist in supervising externs as part of their training.
 Interns will also have a small caseload of adult patients for individual psychotherapy seen through the Mount Sinai Adult Outpatient Psychiatric Disorder Clinic.
-Weekly face-to-face individual supervision (one hour) for these cases with experienced analytically or CBT oriented licensed psychologists will be provided.
+Weekly face-to-face individual supervision (minimum of one hour) and group supervision (one hour) for these cases with experienced analytically or CBT oriented licensed psychologists will be provided.

 There is a weekly didactic program that focuses on a wide range of topics, such as psychopathology, treatment, assessment, research, and diagnosis.
 In addition, interns attend weekly in-service meetings and lectures, Psychiatry and Neurology Grand Rounds, monthly case conferences, and weekly brain-cutting sessions (neuropathology conference) and autopsy consensus meetings.